blueswen/fastapi-observability/readme.md

 ### Traces to Logs

-Get Trace ID and tags (here is `compose.service`) defined in Tempo data source from span, then query with Loki.
+Get Trace ID and tags (here is `service.name`) defined in Tempo data source from span, then query with Loki.

 ![Traces to Logs](./images/traces-to-logs.png)